-Radiological Impact of 2020 Operations at the Savannah River Site (Stagich, Jannik, LaBone, and Dixon 2021) details SRS dose calculation methods and results.
-SRS used the data from the monitoring programs

-Chapter 5, Radiological Environmental Monitoring Program, describes to calculate the potential doses to the public.
+Radiological Impact of 2021 Operations at the Savannah River Site (Stagich, Dixon, and LaBone 2022) details SRS dose calculation methods and results.
+SRS used the data from the monitoring programs described in Chapter 5, Radiological Environmental Monitoring Program, to calculate the potential doses to the public.